resgateio/resgate/docs/gateway-flow.md

 -->

 ### Notes
-* Any *service resource event*, except `reaccess` events, recieve prior to the *Service get response* will be discarded.
+* Any *service resource event*, except `reaccess` events, receive prior to the *Service get response* will be discarded.
 * `reaccess` events will be handled after the cache request is completed

 ## Client subscribe